lino-framework/book/docs/dev/extjs.rst

 this behaviour by setting :attr:`build_js_cache_on_startup
 <lino.core.site.Site.build_js_cache_on_startup>` to `True`.
 But when
-debugging this is not convenient because it causes Lino to generate *all* Javascript files (one file per user profile and language), which can take quite some time.
+debugging this is not convenient because it causes Lino to generate *all* Javascript files (one file per user type and language), which can take quite some time.